 Infection Exclusion Period Comments

 Chicken Pox 5 days from onset of rash & all

 the lesions have crusted over.

-Athlete's Foot None Treatment is
+Athlete's Foot None.
+Treatment is

 recommended, if there is

 an outbreak/cluster,

-contact local HPT
+contact local HPT.

 Scarlet Fever Exclude until 24hrs of appropriate A person is infectious for

 antibiotic treatment completed.
 2-3 weeks if antibiotics

 are not administered.
 In

 the event of two or more

 suspected cases, contact

 local health.

 Diarrhoea & Whilst symptomatic & 48hrs after

 Vomiting the last symptom.

-Hand, foot & None Inform School
+Hand, foot & None.
+Inform School.

-Mouth
+Mouth -

-Slapped Cheek None (Once rash has developed) Pregnant contacts of case
+Slapped Cheek None (Once rash has developed).
+Pregnant contacts of case

 should consult with their

-GP/Midwife.
+· GP/Midwife.

-Headlice None Treatment recommended
+Headlice None.
+Treatment recommended

 only when live lice are

-seen.
+T seen.

 Impetigo Until lesions are crusted/healed Antibiotic treatment

 or 48hrs after starting antibiotic speeds healing & reduces

-treatment. the incubation period.
+44 treatment. the incubation period.

 Measles Four days from onset of rash.
 Preventable by vaccination

-(2 doses of MMR)
+Alumna Five days often enset of swelling (2 doses of MMR).

-Mumps Five days after onset of swelling Preventable by vaccination
+Mumps Five days after onset of swelling.
+Preventable by vaccination

-(2 doses of MMR)

-Threadworms None Treatment is
+Threadworms None.
+(2 doses of MMR).
+Treatment is

-recommended for child &
+Inreadworms None. recommended for child &

 household.

+Tonsilitis None.
-Tonsilitis None There are many cases but

-most are due to viruses &
+10(1511115 There are many cases but most are due to viruses &

 do not need antibiotic

 treatment.

-Warts & Verrucae None Verrucae should be
+Warts & Verrucae None.
+Verrucae should be

-covered in swimming pools,
+wai is a vennucae covered in swimming pools,

 gyms and changing rooms.

-Ringworm Not usually required Treatment is needed
+Dingworm Not usually required.
+Treatment is needed.

+Ringworm Those usually required. ineurment is needed.